Try a more effective response to caregiver criticism

 Getting criticized is unpleasant – especially from family or friends who don’t lift a finger to help care for your older adult.

-We’ve got 3 different ways to respond to caregiver criticism that help you change the tone of the conversation and reduce future criticism.
+To help you change the tone of the conversation and hopefully reduce future criticism, we share 3 different ways to respond to caregiver criticism.

-The next time someone criticizes something you’ve done or tries to tell you how you should be caring for your older adult, calmly count to ten and try one of these responses.
+The next time someone criticizes something you’ve done or tries to tell you how you “should” be caring for your older adult, calmly count to ten and then try one of these responses.

 1. Acknowledge their concern, then ask what they’d suggest instead